arteys/MSLASpheroidStamp/README.md

 ### Gel mold productuion
 #### Before starting work
 Nothing is sterile by default or even intended to be.
-In the laminar box, it is highly recommended to treat the molds and stamps with 70% isopropyl or ethyl alcohol before the first use.
+In the laminar flow hood, it is highly recommended to treat the molds and stamps with 70% isopropyl or ethyl alcohol before the first use.
 You can use a spray bottle, but it is better to treat them by immersing them in a alcohol for a few minutes.
 I would not advise autoclaving, and molds and stamps, in principle, should withstand such treatment, but without guarantees.
-It is most convenient to store it in the box of tips, this box can also be treated with alcohol and stored inside the laminar box while working.
+It is most convenient to store it in the box of tips, this box can also be treated with alcohol and stored inside the laminar flow hood while working.

 #### Tools and equipment

-- Laminar flow cabinet
+- Laminar flow hood
 - Microwave or other way to melt the gel
 - Molds
 - Plastic pasteur pipettes (2-5 ml)